-Did You Forget to File Form 8606 for Non-Deductible IRAs?
+What Happens If You Forget to File Form 8606 for Nondeductible IRAs?

 You Can File the Form Late

-Let's say you made five non-deductible IRA contributions in previous years and you failed to file Form 8606 in any of those years.
-You never deducted the contributions on your tax return.
+Let's say you made five nondeductible IRA contributions in previous years and you failed to file Form 8606 in any of those years.
+You never deducted the contributions on your tax return, either.
 If you submit Form 8606 now for each of those years, it might satisfy the IRS without incurring a penalty.

-After all, this is straightened out, do you also need to file an amended 1040?
+Do you also have to file an amended 1040 after all this is straightened out?
 Here's what the IRS has to say about it:

 "Although Form 8606 is normally submitted with a timely-filed Form 1040, the IRS will process a late-filed Form 8606—even one that is filed after the normal three-year statute of limitations for claiming a refund has expired.
 The Form 8606 can be submitted without a Form 1040 or a Form 1040X."

-Consider working with a tax professional to help you figure out if doing this or converting to a Roth IRA would make the most financial sense for you at this point in time.
+Consider working with a tax professional to help you figure out if doing this or converting to a Roth IRA would make the most financial sense for you at this point.

 The Penalty for Late Filing

-The penalty for filing Form 8606 late is $50, but the IRS sometimes waives this penalty if you can show reasonable cause for the delay in filing the form.
+The penalty for filing Form 8606 late is $50 for missing forms up through the 2017 tax year.
+The IRS sometimes waives this penalty if you can show reasonable cause for the delay.

 Tax laws change periodically and the above information may not reflect the most recent changes.
 Please consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.